topodoco/DTMF/README.md

 # Dual-tone nulti-frequency Decoder

-This is a Dual-tone multi-frequency (DTMF) decoder that takes one (.wav) 8bits sound and print on standard output all numbers that it contains.
+This is a Dual-tone multi-frequency (DTMF) decoder that takes one (.wav 8bits 8KHz) sound and print on standard output all numbers that it contains.

 ## Installation